Romance Languages, M.A. - French

 Master of Arts Degree in Romance Languages

-Master of Arts in Romance Languages is designed for students interested in French, Italian, Spanish or any combination of two of these languages.
+Master of Arts in Romance Languages is designed for students interested in French, Italian or Spanish.
 It provides advanced training for those who plan to complete their graduate studies in literature, language, literary and cultural theory at the master's level, and for those who anticipate continuing graduate work up to the doctoral degree.
 The program is tailored to the needs of those who wish:

 - To teach these languages at the elementary, middle school, or high school levels, whether they are seeking initial certification or cross-endorsement;